-Discussing specifically employment contracts for non-Saudi nationals, the Labour Law requires that they be in writing (Article 37 LL).
-The law does not state what would come to transpire if such a contract were not in writing.
-Presumably, Article 51, which recognises employment contracts even if they are not written, would come to apply.
+With regard to employment contracts for non-Saudi nationals, the Labour Law requires that they be in writing (Article 37 LL).
+The law does not state what would transpire if such a contract were not in writing.
+Presumably, Article 51, which recognises employment contracts even if they are not written, would apply.
 Under Article 51, the employee is allowed to prove the existence of an unwritten employment contract by any means available.

-For Saudi employees, both fixed-term and 'at-will'9 employment contracts are permitted.
+For Saudi employees, both fixed-term and 'at-will' employment contracts are permitted.
 Fixed-term contracts automatically terminate upon expiration of the duration term as specified in the contract, without giving rise to any claim against the employer should it opt against renewal.